mattlinenberger/logbone/README.md

 **level** - the Logger's logging level.
 If none specified, global log level is used.
 Returns a new Logger object

+#### Logger.getSubLogger(identifier) - Logger
+**identifier** - name to be used for the sub-logger
+Returns a new Logger instance using the logger's log level and name.
+The sub-logger's prefix is the parent logger's name and the sub-logger's name is the supplied identifier parameter.

 #### Logger.log(args) - up to 10 args
 Logging method.
 Only outputs to the console when the active log level is 'LOG'.
 Calls console.log with formatted arguments.